boundless-xyz/boundless/docs/src/prover-manual/bento/technical_design.md

 - Join - takes two lifted proofs and joins them together into one proof
 - Resolve - produce a final join - Resolve verifies all the unverified claims, effectively completing any composition tasks.
 - Finalize - Uploads the final proof to minio
-- SNARK - Convert a STARK proof into a SNARK proof using [rapidsnark][]
+- SNARK - Convert a STARK proof into a SNARK proof using [rapidsnark](https://github.com/iden3/rapidsnark)

-> For a more in depth information see [the recursive proving docs][r0-docs-recursion].
+> For a more in depth information see [the recursive proving docs](https://dev.risczero.com/api/recursion).

 ### Redis